TimMcCauley/ba_thesis/json examples/README.md

 ### Duration and Distances

-I was not exactly sure, which of the distances and speeds you need, so have them all, haha.
+I was not exactly sure, which of the distances and speeds will be needed, so here are all, haha.
-I tried to display the values as good as possible, so it will be easy for you to work with them:
+I tried to display the values as good as possible, so it will be easy for to work with them:

 #### waypoints as minutes